 Sample the local cuisine along the way.
 Each route and each region has its flavours, traditional dishes and specialities.
 Our advice? try them all!

 8. Make friends

 You shouldn’t come back home from your Camino without making at least one new friend.
 The social element makes it a great holiday for people travelling alone.
-Particularly along the last stretch of the French Way, you will never feel lonely!
+Particularly along the last stretch of the Camino Frances, you will never feel lonely!

 10. All roads lead to Santiago